ztwAdmin/ZTW-2026/Metasploit/Readme.md

 and password combination do not exist, so we exit with ctrl+c.

 Using nmap again, we can peek at the port 6200 and now see that it is open.
-Not that unless we use the –sS parameter, the port will close and we will need to connect with netcat again.
+Note that unless we use the –sS parameter, the port will close and we will need to connect with netcat again.
 In my testing, it sometimes closes the port even if –sS is used.